bsebhat/bsebhat.github.io/content/labs/06-soc/02-add-soc-analyst-vm.md

 For communication between the `soc-analyst` in the `LAN` network and the `sysadmin` in the `LAN` network, a ticketing or email system should be added.

-## Create soc-analyst Account On juiceshop
+## Create soc-analyst Account On juicero
-I want to allow the user on the `soc-analyst` desktop to investigate incidents, so I want them to have access to the `juiceshop` web server's `/opt/juice-shop` directory.
+I want to allow the user on the `soc-analyst` desktop to investigate incidents, so I want them to have access to the `juicero` web server's `/opt/juice-shop` directory.
 I don't want to give them the password for the sudo user vmadmin, or the root account.
-So, from the `sysadmin` machine, I'll SSH into `juiceshop` and create a non-sudo user called "soc-analyst":
+So, from the `sysadmin` machine, I'll SSH into `juicero` and create a non-sudo user called "soc-analyst":
 ```
 sudo useradd soc-analyst
 ```